leafo/lapis/docs/models.md

 ```

-`fetch` relations can also provide a preloader to allow for the data to be
+`fetch` relations can use a preload function to handle loading data for many
+objects at once.

-loaded over an array of objects.
-The preloader function recieves as arguments:
+The preloader function recieves four arguments:

+* an array table of model instances that should be preloaded
+* any options passed to the original call to `preload`
-the array table of objects to preload, the current mode, the name of the
+* the class of the model
+* the name of the relation
-relation.

 The preloader is responsible for setting the loaded value on each object.
 The
 `name` argument is the name of the field that the value should be stored in on